Isla Walker, an eleven-year-old pupil at Wildern School in Hedge End, has won a competition to design our 2020 e-Christmas card.

 The designs were shown to the 233 members of our closed Facebook support group, who voted for Isla’s rainbow robin design.

 “I wasn’t expecting to win, so I’m really shocked and didn’t know what to say!
 I’m really happy and excited!
 Robins mean a loved one nearby and it reminds me of my Nan, and they also make us think of Christmas, and the rainbow signifies 2020.”

 Mrs Yates, Wildern School’s charity and community co-ordinator who ran the competition, said it was a poignant activity for pupils to take part in:

-Charlotte von Sicard, Wessex Cancer Trust’s regional community manager, said she was delighted to have the opportunity to work with a local school:
+Charlotte von Sicard, Wessex Cancer Support’s regional community manager, said she was delighted to have the opportunity to work with a local school: